 Poverty, lack of education and slavery

-Poverty and the lack of accessible education is destroying Pakistan.
-Corruption, political issues and extremism are feeding the problem.
+Poverty and the lack of accessible education are destroying Pakistan.
+Corruption, political issues, and extremism are feeding the problem.

 Many kinds of human trafficking are thriving in the country but the largest is that of bonded labor which is concentrated in the provinces of Sindh and Punjab, particularly in brick kilns.

 It is estimated that over one million men, women, and children are in bonded labor in Pakistan today, working in brick-making, carpet-making, agriculture, fishing, mining, leather-tanning and production of glass bangles.